pugur523/ama-tweaks/README.md

 > Automatically eat food from your inventory when your food level drops below a set threshold.
 The `autoEatThreshold` can be configured in the `Generic` tab of the configs.

+### tweakAutoFireworkGlide

+> Automatically glide with firework rocket in you inventory when you're flying and flying speed is less than the value `autoGlideSpeedThreshold` that can be configured in the config `Generic`.

 ### tweakAutoRestockHotbar